HouseTrip/housetrip.github.com/_posts/2014-03-16-rack-timer.md

       sed -e 's/^.rack-timer. //; s/ took /,/; s/ us$//' \
       > middlewares.csv

-and voila, raw data ready to be digested.
+and voilà, raw data ready to be digested.
 Good all Excel then graphed the middleware timings for us:

 <figure>